Xiaokang2022/tkintertools-docs/3.0/documents/standard/texts.md

     self,
 ) -> str: ...
 ```
-Get text of the component
+Get text of the element

 ### 🟡`insert`